dellemc-hpc-ai/satellite_imagery_demo/README.md

 http://127.0.0.1:8888/?token=319b9b8c59d5c65aeac45f8b4116e217b901186013d01226
 ```

-* Once you open the link, the browser's would contain 2 folders as follows: You need to click on ``xview``
+* Once you open the link, it would contain 2 folders as follows: You need to click on ``xview``
 ![alt text](images/after_link_click.png)

 * ``xview`` folder contains a bunch of files including ``ObjectDetection_OverheadImagery.ipynb``.
 Click on the same.